If you don’t protect certain financial assets as part of a comprehensive estate plan in North Carolina, your assets could be threatened by:

 Other assets protected under North Carolina law include miscellaneous exemptions.
 Up to $3,500 of the value of an automobile may be protected.
 Household furniture and general possessions valued up to $9,000 may be protected.
 Tools and materials for a profession or trade valued up to $2,000 may also be exempt.

-What Assets Are at Risk?
+What Assets Could be at Risk?

 While everyone’s financial situation is unique, these are some examples of personal assets that can be threatened by legal action without proper planning: